 - The finance department submits to the Board of Trustees a proposed operating budget for the fiscal year.
-The operating budget includes proposed expenditures and the means of financing them. - Budget hearings are held. - The budget is legally enacted through passage of an ordinance. - The budget may be amended by the Board of Trustees.
-The budget was amended this year. - Budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America, except for enterprise funds which do not budget for depreciation.
+The operating budget includes proposed expenditures and the means of financing them. - Budget hearings are held. - The budget is legally enacted through passage of an ordinance. - The budget may be amended by the Board of Trustees. - Budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America, except for enterprise funds which do not budget for depreciation.